json-everything/json-everything-blog/_posts/2024/2024-04-17-more-performance-updates.md

 > You can view and play with the new concept in my [schema/experiment-modelless-schema](https://github.com/gregsdennis/json-everything/tree/schema/experiment-modelless-schema) branch.
 {: .prompt-info }

-While those updates did result in a few breaking changes, like the previous few major versions, unless you're building your own keywords, it's not likely going to affect you much.
+While those updates did result in a few breaking changes, unless you're building your own keywords, it's not likely going to affect you much, if at all.

+> You can see what changed in _JsonPatch.Net_ and _JsonSchema.Net_ in [these commits](https://github.com/gregsdennis/json-everything/pull/719/files/98dff44238c6d252e6a0a5b80e2f54c86be70b86#diff-0106bcd119785c478a42e8a021100335a9a6f9c22b0bb2a4da59a47d25aeb400) and the release notes are in the [docs](https://docs.json-everything.net).
+{: .prompt-info }

 ## _JsonSchema.Net_ updates

-While I can say that the performance noticeably improved, it's not quite as much as I had hoped.
+While I can say that the run times noticeably improved, the reduction in memory usage isn't quite as much as I had hoped.
 I think part of that is the pointer math problem I mentioned before; evaluating schemas _does_ do a lot of pointer math.
 So if I can figure that out, evaluating schemas will just benefit.

 ### Performance